Download Report

 Scenario 2: A company’s inventory and national inventories overlap.

 Double counting in this instance refers to the shared responsibility of companies and nations to reduce emissions.
-This situation could arise if a national government decides to promote green energies over coal.
-Companies operating in this country would benefit from improved access to (or funding for) green energies and would be able to focus their emissions reductions efforts in countries where there is weaker (or a lack of) government climate action .
+This situation could arise if a national government decides to promote green energies over coal for instance.
+Companies operating in this country would benefit from improved access to (or funding for) green energies and would be able to focus their emissions reductions efforts in countries where there is weaker (or a lack of) government climate action.
+In this case, both the government and the companies can account for the same reduction – one at the national level and the other in corporate inventories.

 Unacceptable double counting

-A supplier cannot allocate reduced emissions from a given amount of a “low-emission” product or service to more than one customer at a time.
-Let’s say a cocoa supplier has implemented an intervention in agreement with one of its customers, cocoa manufacturer A, for the amount of products they purchase.
+A raw material producer cannot allocate reduced emissions from a given amount of a “low-emission” product or service to more than one customer at a time.
+This is ensured through the chain of custody (CoC) requirements, which monitor and transfer these volumes.
+Let’s say a cocoa supplier has implemented an intervention in agreement with one of its customers, cocoa manufacturer A, for the volume of products they purchase.
 Cocoa manufacturer A is the only manufacturer that will be able to account for this reduction in its inventory, which can then be transferred to its own customer, retailer A. If both cocoa manufacturer A and retailer A can claim these reductions, they cannot be claimed by the cocoa supplier’s other customers, manufacturer B and retailer B, even if they also purchase cocoa from that supplier.
-They will have to claim the full impact of the product they purchase from the supplier.

-Figure 6.
-Example of how reductions can be allocated when a supplier has multiple customers and enters into an intervention agreement with one of them.
+Figure 11.
+Example of how reductions can be allocated when a raw material producer has multiple customers and enters into an intervention agreement with one of them.

-To allocate the reduction to its customer after carrying out an intervention, the supplier must follow robust and transparent allocation rules.
+To allocate the reduction to its customer after carrying out an intervention, the raw material producer must follow robust and transparent attribution rules.
 There are two ways to do this:

-• Allocate reductions to a single customer to the maximum extent of its purchasing agreement, meaning companies can only claim reductions for the quantity of products they’ve actually purchased and that was produced in connection to the intervention.
-For example, a company that purchased 1,000 tons of cocoa can only claim the emissions reductions for a maximum of 1,000 tons of cocoa, as long as at least 1,000 tons of cocoa production is associated with the intervention.
-Or,
+• Attribute reductions to a single customer to the maximum extent of its purchasing agreement, meaning companies can only claim reductions for the quantity of products they’ve actually purchased and that was produced in connection to the intervention.
+For example, a company that purchased 1,000 tons of cocoa can only claim the emissions reductions for a maximum of 1,000 tons of cocoa, as long as at least 1,000 tons of cocoa production is associated with the intervention and there is a proper chain of custody (CoC) mechanisms in place.

 • Split the benefits across many or all customers, in which case the proportion of reductions allocated can be further transferred along the value chain.

-In both cases, we recommend following a contractual agreement and a proper accounting system at the supplier level to track the amount of improved commodities over a specified timeframe to avoid double counting.
-To prevent a customer that isn’t authorized to claim a reduction from doing so, suppliers should report emissions factors for improved and unimproved commodities separately.
-Doing so allows companies that can’t claim the reduction, or can only claim a partial reduction, to use the appropriate emissions factor to avoid double counting improvements already claimed by an industry peer.
+In both cases, we recommend following a contractual agreement and a proper accounting system at the raw material producer level to track the amount of improved raw materials over a specified timeframe to avoid double counting.
+To prevent a customer that isn’t authorized to claim a reduction from doing so, raw material producers should report emissions factors for improved and unimproved raw materials separately.
+Doing so allows companies that can’t claim the reduction, or can only claim a partial reduction, to use the appropriate emissions factor and avoid double counting improvements already claimed by an industry peer.

 Recommendations